Master of Professional Accounting MPA

 Electives (3) 36 units

-Select 3 electives at 700 level from USC Business School.
+Select 3 electives at 700 level from School of Business and Creative Industries.

 Entry to the Master of Professional Accounting program will normally require: